jirgais/iris-sparc-fpu/README.md

 are identical for any type of operation and inputs.
 IRIS also supports the FSMULD instruction which Meiko does not.

+Refer to the [manual](https://github.com/jirgais/iris-sparc-fpu/tree/main/doc/iris_manual.pdf) for details on signals and operation.

 ## Performance

 IRIS FPU is iterative, which means that only one instruction can be excuted at a time.
-The table below shows the number of cycles necessary for each group of instrutions.
+The table below shows the number of cycles necessary for each group of instructions.

 |  Instruction     |   Description        |  Clk min|  Clk avg|  Clk max|
 |------------------|----------------------|---------|---------|---------|